 The first thing you should know is that “SEO” is the acronym for search engine optimization.

-In simplest terms, SEO copywriting is web copy written using certain guidelines (web optimization rules) to drive traffic to a web presence.
-This can be a website, a blog, a social media site, etc.
+In simplest terms, SEO copywriting is web copy written using certain guidelines (web optimization rules) to drive traffic.
+This can be to a website, a blog, a social media page, etc.

 About SEO Writing Guidelines

 Mainly, SEO writing rules center around the use of keywords.

 When you type words into a search engine to find something on the internet, the words you type in are called a keyword (one word) or a keyword phrase (two or more words).